PEAK official header art with colorful climbers hanging from a steep mountain face.

 3. Murky Divers

 That trio covers the three strongest branches of the query: closest comedy match, higher-pressure physics match, and bigger-group teamwork match.
-From there, the next click is usually either games like R.E.P.O. but less scary or best chaotic co-op games.
+From there, the next click is usually either games like R.E.P.O. but less scary if the group wants to stay light, or best chaotic co-op games if you want a wider pool of easy-yes chaos picks.

 Questions Readers Still Ask